-If your hands are suffering, try these tips to make them more comfortable.
+If your hands are suffering, try these home treatments for dry hands to make them more comfortable.

 Avoid formulas with synthetic fragrances, preservatives, and sulfates, as these are all drying.
 Foaming and antibacterial types are also likely to strip your skin of its own natural fats and oils.
 Choose moisturizing cleansers instead, and be sure you rinse thoroughly.

 2. Moisturize, Moisturize, Moisturize